electrickite/geotv/README.md

 Use
 ---

-GeoTV provides to new TV types, Geographic Area and Geographic Point.
+GeoTV provides two new TV types, Geographic Area and Geographic Point.

 Once a TV has been created, add it to a template.
 The template variables tab of a resource using the template will contain a map centered at the location